 Oh, for sure.

-I told you I'm coming from the uh military family.
+I'm coming from the military family.

-My father was a force army officer, and Iranian army, the traditional army, which was uh the structure of that army is American during the Shah.
+And the Iranian army, the traditional army, which was the structure of that army is American during the Shah.

-Now we have seen videos that have gotten out.
+Now, we have seen videos that have gotten out.

-You apparently you are able to communicate, and I don't even want to ask you how, but you're communicating with the people that are leading this.
+Apparently, you are able to communicate, and I don't even want to ask you how, but you're communicating with the people that are leading this.

 They'll figure that out.

-And unless somebody takes out the leadership of the regime, it seems like this task is is like mission impossible.
+And unless somebody takes out the leadership of the regime, it seems like this task is like mission impossible.

-But in Iran, honestly, it's not that hard to uh take out the regime um elite and uh we know how it's it's the it's the other stage of the revolution.
+But in Iran, honestly, it's not that hard to take out the regime elite.

 We will go there right now.

-It's constitutional revolution, and we drafted our constitution for future Iran.
+And we drafted our constitution for future Iran.

 We sent it to the people via internet.

-We ask them to look at this constitution, compare it with the crazy Islamic Republic of Iran's constitution, and compare it with United States constitution, which gives me is there enough suffering of the have enough people suffered?
+We asked them to look at this constitution, compare it with the crazy Islamic Republic of Iran's constitution, and compare it with the United States Constitution, which gives free-to-people.

 I mean, what percentage of the people of Iran want this democracy that you're pushing?

-No, not well, that's a dumb play on their part.
+Well, that's a dumb play on their part.

 Revolutionary guard have been designed by Russians during the revolution in 1979 because they knew they cannot control the traditional army.